marberi/100days/README.md

 to find.
 So far it looks promising and I will later use more realistic galaxy simulations.
 At the end I wrote up a page summarizing the results from the last days.

+# Day 93 [2019-04-20]
+Playing around with the drone today.
+Things was progressing and I managed to capture my first picture.
+Also could control the drone and stream at the same time.
+Towards the end I experimented with streaming videos in the notebook.
+This got a bit too far down the rabbithole of jupyterlab extentensions and widgets not properly installing.
+Well, I hope to continue on this tomorrow.